pessi-v/timeliner/POC_README.md

 - Duplicate events appear only once
 - Customizable name, description, and color for merged timeline

+✅ **Automatic Lane Assignment:**
+- Events that overlap in time are automatically placed in different vertical lanes
+- Smart algorithm ensures no visual overlaps
+- Lane separators clearly show concurrent events
+- Scales vertically to accommodate any number of simultaneous events
+- Works at all time scales (minutes, hours, days, years)

 ✅ **Visual Enhancements:**
 - Color-coded events
 - Automatic label positioning